LeCaToX/LeCaToX/README.md

 ### Education 🏫
 * Student at VNU-HCM High School for the Gifted in Informatics.
-* Founder of The Gifted Battlefield.
+* Founder and Developer of The Gifted Battlefield.

 ### Skills 🖥️
 * C++, Python, HTML, CSS, JavaScript.